 VVS means the diamond has tiny imperfections in the diamond that are very difficult to identify even with 10x magnification — and they're almost impossible to see without magnification.
 (For the record, some types of inclusions are “better” to have than others, as they don't affect the sparkle of your stone nearly as much as other types.
 So a diamond having some inclusions is absolutely not a dealbreaker and in no way means those flaws will definitely bring down the brilliance.)

-The VVS clarity range is broken down into two subclasses:
+The VVS clarity range is broken down into two subclasses: VVS1 and VVS2

-VVS1 vs VVS2: What’s the difference between VVS1 and VVS2 diamonds?
+VVS1 vs VVS2: What's the Difference Between VVS1 and VVS2 Diamonds?